dallavalentinanicolo/resource-memutator/README.md

 `/apis/admissionregistration.k8s.io/v1/mutatingwebhookconfigurations`

 ## Upcoming Improvements

-- Implement functionality to mutate the resource, ensuring the resource limits match the resource requests.
 - Move the Docker build to Docker Hub and automate the image build and release process.
 - Transition the deployment to use Helm for easier management and scalability.